-The City of Terrell Hills, incorporated in 1939, is located in the central part of Texas, which is considered to be a top growth area in the state, and one of the top growth areas in the country.
-The City of Terrell Hills currently occupies a land area of 1.6 square miles with a population of 5,248 in 2018.
+The City of Terrell Hills, incorporated in 1939, is located in the central part of Texas, The City of Terrell Hills currently occupies a land area of 1.6 square miles with a population of 5,425 in 2019.
 The City of Terrell Hills is empowered to levy a property tax on both real and personal properties located within its boundaries.